taobataoma/meanTorrent/README.md

 14. Invitations manager, user can keep track of invited friends registration progress.
 15. Admin/Oper can manual management the user`s uploaded/downloaded/score data.
 16. Complete messageBox, include message list, read status, keys search, reply detail and [markdown](https://guides.github.com/features/mastering-markdown/) style support.
+17. Complete forum function, admin can configure each forum section and section moderators, the content support [markdown](https://guides.github.com/features/mastering-markdown/) style.
+18. Forum topics and replies can attach picture files and other type files, The picture file will be displayed automatically, Others file can only be downloaded.
+19. Forum replies support real edit, What you see is what you get, and drag & drop attach file upload.

 #### Chat room feature:
 1. Users name list